The new magnetar SGR J1830-0645 in outburst: Discussion

-\acknowledgments We thank N.~Schartel and F.~Harrison for scheduling Target of Opportunity observations with \xmm\ and \nustar\ in the Director's Discretionary Time.
-This research is based on observations with \xmm\ (ESA/NASA), \nustar\ (CalTech/NASA/JPL) and \swift\ (NASA/ASI/UKSA) and on data retrieved through the NASA/GSFC’s HEASARC archives.
-The Sardinia Radio Telescope is funded by the Department of Universities and Research (MIUR), the Italian Space Agency (ASI), and the Autonomous Region of Sardinia (RAS), and is operated as a National Facility by the National Institute for Astrophysics (INAF).
-We used data collected at the Parkes radio telescope (proposal P1083), part of the Australia Telescope National Facility which is funded by the Australian Government for operation as a National Facility managed by CSIRO.
+We thank N.~Schartel and F.~Harrison for approving Target of Opportunity observations with \xmm\ and \nustar\ in the Director's Discretionary Time, and the \xmm\ and \nustar\ SOCs for carrying out the observations.
+We also thank B.~Cenko and the \swift\ duty scientists and science planners for making the \swift\ Target of Opportunity observations possible.
+This research is based on observations with \xmm\ (ESA/NASA), \nustar\ (CalTech/NASA/JPL), \swift\ (NASA/ASI/UKSA) and on data retrieved through the NASA/GSFC's HEASARC archives.
+The Sardinia Radio Telescope is funded by the Italian MIUR, ASI, and the Autonomous Region of Sardinia, and is operated as a National Facility by INAF.
+We used data collected at the Parkes radio telescope (proposal No. P1083), part of the Australia Telescope National Facility which is funded by the Australian Government for operation as a National Facility managed by CSIRO.
 We acknowledge the Wiradjuri people as the traditional owners of the Observatory site.
-We acknowledge the support of the PHAROS COST Action (CA16214).
-F.C.Z and A.B are supported by Juan de la Cierva fellowships.
-F.C.Z, A.B, N.R, C.D and D.V are supported by the ERC Consolidator Grant ``MAGNESIA" (nr.817661) and acknowledge funding from grants SGR2017-1383 and PGC2018-095512-BI00.
-G.L.I, R.T and A.T acknowledge financial support from the Italian MIUR through PRIN grant 2017LJ39LM.
-A.P, M.B and A.R gratefully acknowledge financial support from the research grant ``iPeska'' (P.I.
-Andrea Possenti) funded under the INAF national call PRIN-SKA/CTAwith Presidential Decree 70/2016.
+F.C.Z. and A.B. are supported by Juan de la Cierva fellowships.
+F.C.Z., A.B., N.R., C.D., and D.V. are supported by the ERC Consolidator Grant ``MAGNESIA" (No. 817661) and acknowledge funding from grants SGR2017-1383 and PGC2018-095512-BI00.
+G.L.I., P.E., R.T., and A.T. acknowledge financial support from the Italian MIUR through PRIN grant 2017LJ39LM.
+G.L.I. also acknowledges funding from ASI-INAF agreements I/037/12/0 and 2017-14-H.O.
+M.B., A.P., and A.R. acknowledge financial support from the research grant ``iPeska'' (PI: A.~Possenti) funded under the INAF national call PRIN-SKA/CTA with Presidential Decree 70/2016.
+A.R. acknowledges continuing valuable support from the Max-Planck Society.
+We acknowledge the support of the PHAROS COST Action (CA16214). \facilities{\xmm\ (EPIC), \swift\ (BAT, XRT), \nustar, \rst\ (PSPC), \pks, SRT, ADS, HEASARC.} \software{HEASOFT (v.6.28; \citealt{heasoft14}), NUSKYBGD \citep{wik14}, SAOImageDS9 (v.8.1; \citealt{joye03}), SAS (v.19; \citealt{gabriel04}), XSPEC (v.12.11.1; \citealt{arnaud96}), DSPSR \citep{vanstraten11}, PSRCHIVE \citep{hotan04}, SPANDAK (\url{https://github.com/gajjarv/PulsarSearch}), Astropy (v.4.2; \citealt{astropy:2013, astropy:2018}), MATPLOTLIB (v3.3.3; \citealt{hunter07}), NUMPY (v1.19.4; \citealt{harris20}).}